rikonaka/xxpdump-rs/README.md

 My reasons are as follows:

-* The filter implementation of tcpdump is not very powerful.
 * The tcpdump does not support remote backup traffic.
+* The tcpdump is not memory safe (it is written in C language).
+* The tcpdump does not support modern file format `pcapng` well.

 The opportunity for the birth of this software is that I have a server with a small memory and a small hard disk (which means I can't directly back up the traffic on this server and store it locally).
 I want to try to back up the traffic of this server to a backup server with a large hard disk, but the current tcpdump and other series of software cannot natively support remote transmission backup.